 How Does a Dinosaur Get Well Soon? (by Jane Yolen).
 This question, and many similar questions that are covered during our health and safety theme.
 One of the activities we feature talks about what to do in the case of an emergency with our “911” song.
 An onomatopoetic instrument (maracas) activity encourages proper dental care.
 Regular exercise becomes fun with a song and dance game!

 Boom, Crash, ROAR!
 Come join us as we travel in time back to the Dino-Days of long ago.
 After learning the Dinosaur Dance, we teach the children a Compound Word Song about different dinosaur related vocabulary.
 We also venture into the wilds on a Safari Dino Hunt searching for various species of dinosaurs including Gallimimus, T-Rex, Brachiosaurus, and much more.

-This exciting educational theme honors creative author, Dr. Suess.
-With Suess themed “Boom Band” games and Horton’s Hokey Pokey we also feature two dramatized Suess books where the children learn about Venn Diagrams and compare and contrast Cat and the Hat with Sam in Green Eggs and Ham.
-Famous Suess Phrase Telephone Game and live music are other session highlights.
+This exciting educational theme honors creative author, Dr. Seuss.
+With Seuss themed “Boom Band” games and Horton’s Hokey Pokey we also feature two dramatized Seuss books where the children learn about Venn Diagrams and compare and contrast Cat and the Hat with Sam in Green Eggs and Ham.
+Famous Seuss Phrase Telephone Game and live music are other session highlights.

 Stranger Than Fiction

 Stranger Than Fiction introduces the children to the wonderful world of make-believe.
 This interactive and educational theme begins by playing a scavenger hunt game designed to explore the difference between fiction and non-fiction.
 Our “Who Are You” Alice in Wonderland question game helps the children understand the concepts of: who, what, when, where, how, and why and their role in question statements.
 Of course live music, dance, and dramatized storybooks are other features of this program.